manishemi/manishemi.github.io/_posts/2021-08-25-Neural Machine translation.md

 |![_config.yml]({{ site.baseurl }}/images/Machine Translation/softmax_att.png)|

-Multiply the hidden state to attention probibalities and sum up the weighted vectors:
+Multiply the hidden state to attention probabilities and sum up the weighted vectors:

 |![_config.yml]({{ site.baseurl }}/images/Machine Translation/add.png)|

 At end we cocatenate the attention ouputs **a_t** and decoder hidden state(**s_t**):

 |![_config.yml]({{ site.baseurl }}/images/Machine Translation/concatenate.png)|

+# Bidirectional RNNs

+In a sentence, a word could have a dependency on anther word before or after it.
+In the seq2seq model that we talk about so far dosen't made for that reason.
+The seq2seq model just considering information from words before the current word.
+That problem leads to having a bad translation in MT task.
+Bidirectional RNNs solve this problem by traversing a sequence in both directions and concatenating the ouputs of both RNNs(left to right and right to left).